 Is there anything better than homemade ice cream!?
 I think not.
 It is fun (and shockingly easy) to make and just so delicious.
-I made mine with peaches but you can do any fruit… or opt for something like chocolate chips, etc!
+Truly, this is such an easy recipe.
+I made mine with peaches but you could keep things simple and do a classic vanilla bean, or of course you can do any fruit or opt for something like chocolate chips, etc!
+The options are endless and there are so many great ice cream flavors; I want to try them all.

 The key is making the creamy custard base (which has taken me personally a bit of mastery this summer, but after making it a couple times you will be an old pro, I PROMISE!)
-There are a lot of other ways of making ice cream (like with sweetened condensed milk) but making the custard ice cream base isn’t that hard and it’s the most delicious option of all… it’s smooth, rich and creamy… it’s perfect.
+There are a lot of other ways of making ice cream (like with sweetened condensed milk or ice and salt, or Philadelphia style which means made by simply churning milk, cream, sugar and flavorings together) but making the custard ice cream base isn’t that hard and it’s the most delicious option of all… it’s smooth, rich and creamy… it’s perfect.
 I have had my ice cream maker for a few years now and it was a great purchase… it’s become one of my favorite small comforts during the pandemic.
+It is not expensive and is a really good ice cream machine.
 Besides this recipe which is SO VERSATILE, I’d also recommend this ice cream cookbook – there are so many good recipes!
 (I made the bananas foster ice cream a month or so ago and it was DELISH.)

 DIY Ice Cream Recipe